vdods/sept-rs/sept-gui/notes.md

 -   For modification, keeping in mind the need for undo/redo, each modification has to be recorded formally, and the whole address with the representational query tokens should be included in that, because that's what translates user input to modifications in the data.
 Each formal modification must consist of a forward and backward modification, so that they're reversable.
 These modifications will eventually be part of a formal algebra (algebroid?) of data which formally define the "diff" logic for sept data.

 Implementation notes
--   Get addressing working.
+-   Addressing.
 An address is simply a tuple of addressing values which uniquely identify a piece of data in an aggregate.
 -   Get cursor highlighting working.
 A basic cursor is simply an address which causes that item to be highlighted.
 -   Implement default representation query tokens (come up with a better name than that) in the ViewCtx, so that the representation is known.
 -   Allow changing of the ViewCtx's default representation query tokens, so that the user can view data in different representations.